 I've hidden the pictures by default in this item because Beth hates having to explain the story to people when we're showing them the blog and they see these pictures scroll past!

 I spent the day being stitched up in the hospital handcuffed to my bed with armed guards all around me!
 It didn't hurt that much for the first few hours, probably since nothing serious had been damaged, but then after the swelling and bruising started it became very painful to move or breathe deeply.
 In the evening I was transported to the police station in the boot of a police car.

 I was sure that I would be deported and our adventure on the land in Brazil had come to an end :-( But luckily Beth had taken my documents there and been explaining the situation, and the guys we're staying with Del and Helder were really supportive and had stayed with Beth there too.
 The guy who shot me was actually very nice, and he only shot because he was scared that I would get his gun.
 The police chief was very down to earth too and could see it was an honest mistake (sadly, most of the others were just gung-ho dick heads though).
 Del's assertive attitude and his friend who's an excellent lawyer helped a lot too, and we all ended up going back to Del and Helder's that night without any deportings, prisons or convictions - something I had dared not even hope for a few hours earlier!

 So anyway everything's ok and I'm famous in the local neighbourhood now!
 Everyone was on my side and agreed that the police looked like gangsters and it was an easy mistake to make, especially for a foreigner.
-The next day a short news item was published here about the incident (containing numerous factual errors as is usual for the news), which implies that I'd had the horrible misfortune to be at the place where a drug deal was going down at that time!
+The next day a short news item was published here (local copy) about the incident (containing numerous factual errors as is usual for the news), which implies that I'd had the horrible misfortune to be at the place where a drug deal was going down at that time!